 9. Geology and Oceanography: Contour maps are used in the study of structural geology and physical and economic features of the earth’s surface.
 Isopach are contour lines that join points with equal thickness of geologic units.

 Similarly in Oceanography areas of equal water density is represented by contour lines called as isopycnals and isohalines join areas with equal ocean salinity.
 Isobathytherms joins points with equal temperatures in an ocean.

 10. Electrostatics: Electrostatics in space is often depicted with the isopotential map.
 The curve joining the points with constant electric potential is called as he isopotential or the equipotential line.

 Features of contour lines in contour maps

-Contour maps not only allow a representation of the elevation or depths of the terrains, the features of the contour lines that are drawn in the map but also allows a greater understanding of the terrains that is being mapped.
+Contour maps not only allow a representation of the elevation on an elevation map or depths of the terrains, the features of the contour lines that are drawn in the map but also allows a greater understanding of the terrains that is being mapped.
 Here are some features that are frequently used in mapping: